google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 If you see `state: NO_CONNECTION` in the window, then the worker application is failing to connect to the server.

+Assuming the worker has succeeded in connecting to the server, leave the worker running in its terminal window.

+Don't care about the other kinds of worker?
+[Skip ahead to running shaders on workers](#running-shaders-on-the-worker-applications).

 ### `gles-worker-android`